Last reviewed 26 March 2021

 Emotional wellbeing is so important in the early years and links directly to development and outcomes in later life.
 Children need to feel safe and secure in order to learn and develop and it is therefore essential that practitioners focus on children’s personal, social and emotional wellbeing as they return to their early years settings.

-The sudden closure of childcare providers and the ongoing uncertainty of the coronavirus pandemic will have had a great impact on children, parents, and practitioners alike.
-Providers need to consider that every family’s experience of lockdown will have been different and assess the differing needs of every child returning to their care.
+The ongoing uncertainty of the coronavirus pandemic will have had a great impact on children, parents, and practitioners alike.
+Providers need to consider that every family’s experience of lockdown will have been different and assess the differing needs of every child in their care.

 Although the Department for Education (DfE) recognises many parents may have concerns, it is strongly encouraging all children who normally access childcare to attend their setting so that they can gain the educational and wellbeing benefits of early education.

 Most early year providers will have been in touch with families during lockdown and it is important to strengthen relationships and communication with children and their parents as settings reopen.
 Providers should talk to all parents to assess their family situation and consider that those who are returning may include:

 children who are due to start school in September

 children who are attending childcare for the first time